This two-ingredient Tomato Juice recipe is quick, easy, and healthy! Start making your own homemade tomato juice with fresh tomatoes!

 Instructions

-- Place tomatoes in food processor or blender and pulse until liquid.
+- Place tomatoes in a food processor or blender and pulse until liquid and smooth.

-- Place a cheesecloth over a cup and pour tomato mixture over cheesecloth, collecting the liquids in the cup.
+- Place a fine mesh strainer or cheesecloth over a cup or bowl and pour tomato mixture over it, collecting the liquids in the cup.
 To attach the cheesecloth to the cup I like to use a rubber band.
-You can also use a fine mesh strainer.
 To speed up the process, press tomato liquid down with a spoon.
-Remove cheesecloth and discard tomato pieces on top.
+Discard any tomato pieces on top (compost them!).

 Rick Trimble says